mh-cbon/guess-path/README.md

 The resolution is,
 - test the provided static value, if non empty, return it without further check.
 - test for a workspace path with runtime values `/runtimepath/github.com/you/yourpackage/`.
+- test for a vendored path with cwd `vendor/github.com/you/yourpackage/`.

 The return value is
 - exactly `TheStaticBuildValue`, if non empty